tplinderoth/ABCutils/README.md

 	./ABCutils.pl rmvFixedZero

-	Removes summary statistics fixed for 0 from simulation files and the *.obs file for use with ABCtoolbox ABCestimator.
+	Removes summary statistics fixed for 0 from simulation files and the observed (*.obs) file for use with ABCtoolbox ABCestimator.
 If a summary statistic is fixed for 0 in at least one model, this statistic is removed from all simulation files and the *.obs file.

-	Usage: ABCutils.pl rmvFixedZero -n INT -c INT <*.obs\_file> <simulation_file(s)>
+	Usage: ABCutils.pl rmvFixedZero -n INT -c INT <(*.obs)_file> <simulation_file(s)>

 	-n specifies how many simulations in each sim file to read through in order to determine which summary statistics are fixed.
 The default is to read all simulations.